FATCA Registration Requirements

 Third-party service provider that is not a Reporting SGFI that assists Reporting SGFIs on their FATCA obligations

 How to register for FATCA?
-NEW

 Step 1: Register for FATCA at US IRS’ FATCA Registration Portal